amrobbins/Thor/docs/design/accelerator-backend-cache-policy.md

 can no longer be shared through a process-global expression cache.

 Forward and backward epilogue contests now publish only copyable `LtMatmulAlgorithmSelection` recipes into a process-global selection repository.
+Each stable matmul key owns a preferred-workspace selection plus a preselected zero-workspace fallback;
+workspace availability is not part of the key.
+The preferred contest uses a stable policy cap derived from device capacity rather than instantaneous free memory.
+A caller-provided workspace maximum is therefore a lookup constraint: Thor returns the preferred selection when it fits, otherwise the zero-workspace fallback, without retuning or fragmenting the cache.
 The repository uses per-key singleflight so expensive empirical contests for unrelated shapes may proceed independently while equivalent concurrent stamps share one selection effort.
 Cache hits materialize fresh local `LtMatmulPlan` descriptors.
 Clearing the selection repository after stamping cannot invalidate or alter already-prepared plans, and stamped runtime execution never consults or repopulates the selection cache.

 ### Classic cuDNN cleanup